gauthamvasan/blog/_posts/Musings/2026-07-04-the-emperor-has-no-clothes.md

 ---
 layout: page
 title: "The Emperor Has No Clothes"
-subtitle: "Growth at all costs is called cancer - reflections from four months in San Francisco"
+subtitle: "Reflections from four months in San Francisco"
 date: 2026-07-04 14:45:42 -0600
 categories: [Musings]
 ---